bguppl/interpreters/practice_sessions/ps1.md

 }
 ```

 We would like to find the largest box-art image size, so that we could know what is the maximal size of the image placeholder should be.
-We measure rectangles by their area ($$width \times height$$).
+We measure rectangles by their area (width × height).

 A straightforward way to do this is by going over each boxart, and keeping a temporary variable that holds the largest size out of the boxarts we have seen so far.